 When you look at Intel’s revenue, and the percentage of revenue which comes from desktop and laptop microprocessors, you can see that those are the core of their business.
 Lose microprocessors, and Intel is not just not profitable, Intel is dead.
 They are motivated, in a way that IBM cannot ever be, to innovate, advance, produce, and sell their microprocessor lines.

-So, while some may lament the end of an elegant instruction set architecture, and some may react virulently to what they see as some sort of betrayal, I’m thrilled to see Apple teamed up with the company best positioned and best incented to making products which will make Macs faster.
+So, while some may lament the end of an elegant instruction set architecture, and some may react virulently to what they see as some sort of betrayal, I’m thrilled to see Apple teamed up with the company best positioned to make — and with the best incentive for making — products which will make Macs faster.

 As a last bit of analysis, Apple is delivering three key elements for this transition: